Data Privacy – California Style

 For example, a business must now notify consumers what PII is being collected from them, how that PII is being collected and used, and whether and to whom it is being disclosed or sold.
 These disclosures need to be done through a public posting, and whenever requested by the affected consumer.

-And it is against the law for a business to discriminate against consumers who exercises their rights under the CCPA and can only raise their transaction rates with such a consumer or provide a different level of service if “that difference is reasonably related to the value provided to the consumer by the consumer’s data”, whatever that may mean.
+It is against the law for a business to discriminate against consumers who exercise their rights under the CCPA and can only raise their transaction rates with such a consumer or provide a different level of service if “that difference is reasonably related to the value provided to the consumer by the consumer’s data”, whatever that may mean.

 As you can see, increased disclosure will become a huge part of compliance, and businesses affected will need to proactively explain privacy notices when PII is collected, which includes explaining the privacy rights, the categories of PII collected, the ways that the PII is used, and even the categories of PII that the business has sold to third parties in the past 12 months.